-- A. M&TE requiring calibration shall be calibrated at periodic intervals established and maintained to ensure acceptable reliability, where reliability is described as the probability that M&TE will remain in tolerance throughout the interval. - B. M&TE shall be calibrated to provide traceability of the calibration against certified equipment having known valid relationships to nationally recognized standards.
-If nationally recognized standards do not exist, the bases for calibration shall be documented. - C. Intervals shall be established for all M&TE requiring calibration unless the equipment is regularly monitored through the use of check standards in a documented measurement assurance process.
-Check standards must closely represent the item parameters normally tested in the process, and the check standard must be verified periodically. - D. Where intervals are used to ensure reliability, the interval setting system must be systematically applied and shall have stated reliability goals and a method of verifying that the goals are being attained. - E. Intervals may be based on usage or time since last calibration. - F. All exemptions from periodic calibration shall be approved and documented. - G. The recall system may provide for the temporary extension of the calibration due date for limited periods of time under specified conditions that do not unreasonably impair the satisfaction of task objectives. - H. If any M&TE is found to be significantly out-of-tolerance during the calibration process, the cognizant organization shall provide for the notification to the user and cognizant QA management of the out-of-tolerance condition, with the associated measurement data, so that appropriate action can be taken.
+- A. M&TE requiring calibration shall be calibrated at periodic intervals established and maintained to ensure acceptable reliability, where reliability is described as the probability that M&TE will remain in tolerance throughout the interval. - B. Intervals shall be established for all M&TE requiring calibration unless the equipment is regularly monitored through the use of check standards in a documented measurement assurance process.
+Check standards must closely represent the item parameters normally tested in the process, and the check standard must be verified periodically. - C. Where intervals are used to ensure reliability, the interval setting system must be systematically applied and shall have stated reliability goals and a method of verifying that the goals are being attained. - D. Intervals may be based on usage or time since last calibration. - E. All exemptions from periodic calibration shall be approved and documented. - F. The recall system may provide for the temporary extension of the calibration due date for limited periods of time under specified conditions that do not unreasonably impair the satisfaction of task objectives. - G. If any M&TE is found to be significantly out-of-tolerance during the calibration process, the cognizant organization shall provide for the notification to the user and cognizant QA management of the out-of-tolerance condition, with the associated measurement data, so that appropriate action can be taken.